slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+in order to understand i destried myself

+At some point, the pain of not doing it becomes greater than the pain of doing it. -> law of procrastination

+the most difficult is the decision to act, the rest is just tenacity. -- andrea earhart

+> *'Patience is not passive; on the contrary, it is active; it is concentrated strength.' -- Edward G. Bulwer-Lytton*

 Play the ball before it plays you.

 It requires an individual to accept responsibility for his situation